-Investing to help minimize downside risk The market is unpredictable, making it difficult to time the markets or consistently pick outperforming stocks.
-That’s why we believe reducing downside risk can significantly impact wealth creation.
-With this in mind, we developed our Defined Risk Strategy in 1997 as a way to offer our clients a distinctive, innovative tool that seeks consistent returns while protecting portfolios from large market declines.
+With this in mind, we developed our Defined Risk Strategy in 1997 as a way to offer our clients a distinctive, innovative tool that seeks consistent long-term returns while protecting portfolios from large market declines.

 Class A: SDFAX | Class C: SDFCX | Class I: SDFIX

 Based on our Defined Risk Strategy, the Swan Defined Risk Emerging Markets Fund seeks long-term growth of capital with superior risk-adjusted returns over a full market cycle with potentially less downside risk and volatility than the MSCI Emerging Markets Index.
 See the disclosures below for more information.

-The goal: to achieve positive returns while minimizing the downside risk of Emerging Markets equity.
+The goal: to achieve consistent long-term returns while minimizing the downside risk of Emerging Markets equity.

 Key elements of our Always Invested, Always Hedged strategy include:

 > Designed to seek consistent long-term rolling returns

-> Aims to protect client assets during market downturns
+> Aims to protect client assets during major market downturns

 Defined Risk Strategy